dannyadkins/danaomics/README.md

 ## 0. Background
 ## 1. Data
-To install data:
-`pip install kaggle` if you don't have the Kaggle CLI
+First, ensure you have the Kaggle CLI by using:

+`pip install kaggle`

+Next, download the Stanford COVID vaccine dataset:

 `kaggle competitions download -c stanford-covid-vaccine`